DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.ServerSide/Readme.md

     });
     app.Run();
     ```
 ## Step 2.
-Initialize Data Store and XAF Security System.
-Authentication and Permission Configuration
+Initialize Data Store and XAF Security System, Configure Authentication and Permissions

-- Register the business objects that you will access from your code in the [Types Info](https://docs.devexpress.com/eXpressAppFramework/113669/concepts/business-model-design/types-info-subsystem) system.
+- Use the [Types Info](https://docs.devexpress.com/eXpressAppFramework/113669/concepts/business-model-design/types-info-subsystem) system to register the business objects that you will access from code.
     ```csharp
     builder.Services.AddSingleton<ITypesInfo>((serviceProvider) => {
         TypesInfo typesInfo = new TypesInfo();